skyapps-id/Express-Deploy-K8s/README.md

     Database password adminpassword
     ```

-7. Ensure there is no .env in the project
+7. Ensure there is no .env in the project.
     ```sh
     $ kubectl exec -it express-api-744fb66d94-4d4dj -- ls -la
     total 80